karan-kapoor90/karankapoor.in/_posts/2021-08-09-Multi-region-cluster-loadbalancing.md

 12. Validating - Test the services from different regions using your local broswer as well as https://geotargetly.com/geo-browse

 And Voila..
-Post for Objective 2 coming soon...
+Post for Objective 2 [here](https://karankapoor.in/articles/Multi-cluster-service-mesh)...
 The same setup is used for this second part as well.

 PS: Any thoughts or opinions expressed in this blog are solely mine and have no relation to Google's thoughts or point of views.